oliver-lister/oliver-lister/README.md

 - 🎛️ Audio Engineering and Music Production enthusiast -- _I understand detail, and importance of the final 5%_

 ## 🔭 I’m Currently Working On
-- 🛒 A full-stack E-commerce portfolio project, learning Redux & Typescript for the Frontend, and Express.js, Node.js and MongoDB (+ many more) for the backend
 - 📝 Next.js Portfolio Website
 - Finishing Meta's Frontend Certificate on Coursera (last two modules).